-- Service-direct faults run directly against an Azure resource, without any installation or instrumentation.
-Examples include rebooting an Azure Cache for Redis cluster, or adding network latency to Azure Kubernetes Service (AKS) pods.
+- Service-direct: These faults run directly against an Azure resource, without any installation or instrumentation.
+Examples include rebooting an Azure Cache for Redis cluster or adding network latency to Azure Kubernetes Service pods.

-- Agent-based faults run in VMs or virtual machine scale sets to do in-guest failures.
+- Agent-based: These faults run in VMs or virtual machine scale sets to do in-guest failures.
 Examples include applying virtual memory pressure or killing a process.

 Each fault has specific parameters you can configure, like which process to kill or how much memory pressure to generate.

 When you build a chaos experiment, you define one or more steps that execute sequentially.
 Each step contains one or more branches that run in parallel within the step.
 Each branch contains one or more actions, such as injecting a fault or waiting for a certain duration.

 You organize resource targets to run faults against into groups called selectors so that you can easily reference a group of resources in each action.

 The following diagram shows the layout of a chaos experiment in Chaos Studio: